Inland Fisheries Habitat Restoration Project 2020-21

 All inland fisheries habitat restoration works carried out in Wales under our 1st project (2020 – 2021) by work type; Fish passage / Habitat Restoration.

-In 2020, Welsh Government and Natural Resources Wales facilitated £1,060,000 of funding for Afonydd Cymru and the Rivers Trust movement in Wales in order to undertake prioritised actions.
+In 2020, Welsh Government and Natural Resources Wales facilitated £1,060,000 of funding for Afonydd Cymru and the regional rivers trusts in Wales to undertake actions to resolve the most urgent issues.

-Our joint aims throughout this project were to:
+Our joint objectives throughout this project were to:

 • Reduce negative impacts to watercourses through riparian fencing – limiting livestock access, reducing localised poaching and erosion and allowing a buffer strip along the water corridor.